losttrain68/character-ideas/warlock-circus.md

 ### The Mimic Wrangler

-In addition to her mimic, she is in charge of the care of all the livestock and petting zoo animals brought along with the circus.
-Though not evil, she has smiled a little too broadly when someone loses a finger (or more) in her game that's a mix of *Duck-Duck-Goose* and *Whack-a-Mole*.
-It's why they sign a waiver and healers are on standby.
+In addition to his mimic, he is in charge of the care of all the livestock and petting zoo animals brought along with the circus.
+Though not evil, he has smiled a little too broadly when someone loses a finger (or more) in her game that's a mix of *Duck-Duck-Goose* and *Whack-a-Mole*.
+There's a reason volunteers sign a waiver and healers are on standby.

 ### The Blade Spinner